xueyan-site/sdin/pub/tmp/react-csr/README.md

 ## Develop

 Please make sure that `Node` and `NPM` are installed on your computer, and `xueyan-typescript-cli` is installed globally.
-After switching current work path to this project root in CLI, run command `xt start` to live-compile this project.
+After switching current work path to this project root in CLI, run command `xt dev` to live-compile this project.

 ## Appendix